Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 <img src="img/converter/converter.svg" alt="Converter design" style="width: 80%">
 </p>

-Converter is a _trait_ containing the method `convert` that must be implemented by each converter.
+`Converter` is a functional interface containing the method `convert`.

+This _trait_ has a private implementation `TseitinConverter` which implements the `convert` method using the Tseitin transformation algorithm.

 In order to obtain better performances and avoid the re-computation of same expressions, the converter can keep a cache of already computed expressions following the _memoization_ pattern.

-In this project, the _Converter_ that has been used is `TseitinSolver`, which exploits the Tseitin transformation algorithm.

-#### Tseitin Algorithm
+#### Tseitin transformation

-The [Tseitin algorithm](https://en.wikipedia.org/wiki/Tseytin_transformation) converts a propositional expression in Conjunctive Normal Form (CNF).
+The [Tseitin transformation algorithm](https://en.wikipedia.org/wiki/Tseytin_transformation) converts a propositional expression in Conjunctive Normal Form (CNF).

-Following the functional approach, the implementation is hidden inside a private object.
+Since `Converter` has to be the only exposed object to the client, the Tseitin transformation implementation must be hidden.
+To do that, the entire implementation resides in a private _object_, visible only inside the _converter_ package.

 It contains the implementation of the three main algorithm phases.

 The idea behind the Tseitin transformation is to introduce new auxiliary variables for sub-formulas in the original